Ceragenin

 Ceragenins were discovered by Paul B. Savage of Brigham Young University's Department of Chemistry and Biochemistry.
 In data previously presented by Savage and other researchers, CSAs were shown to have broad-spectrum antibacterial activity.
 Derya Unutmaz, Associate Professor of Microbiology and Immunology at the Vanderbilt University School of Medicine, tested several CSAs in his laboratory for their ability to kill HIV directly.
 Unutmaz said in 2006 "We have some preliminary but very exciting results.
 But we would like to formally show this before making any claims that would cause unwanted hype."

 On February 6, 2006, researchers including Savage announced, before peer review, that a ceragenin compound, CSA-54, appeared to inactivate HIV.

+In 2023, Savage and his collaborators found that some ceragenins inhibit replication of coronaviruses, including SARS-CoV-2, through the stimulation of cytokine production.